crs4/life_monitor/README.md

 <br/>
 <br/>

-Life Monitor is a testing and monitoring service for computational workflows.
-Head over to the [Life Monitor web site](https://crs4.github.io/life_monitor) for background details.
+LifeMonitor is a testing and monitoring service for computational workflows.
+Head over to the [LifeMonitor web site](https://crs4.github.io/life_monitor) for background details.